consulo/consulo-dev.github.io/docs/basics/getting_started/plugin_compatibility.md

 For [Gradle-based](/tutorials/build_system.md) projects, [Plugin Verifier](/reference_guide/api_changes_list.md#plugin-verifier) can be used to ensure compatibility with all specified target IDEs.

-For [DevKit-based](/basics/getting_started/using_dev_kit.md) projects, create an SDK pointing to an installation of the intended target IntelliJ Platform-based product, e.g., PhpStorm, rather than IntelliJ IDEA.
+For [DevKit-based](/basics/getting_started/using_dev_kit.md) projects, create an SDK pointing to an installation of the intended target Consulo-based product, e.g., PhpStorm, rather than IntelliJ IDEA.
-Use the same development version of the IntelliJ platform as the targeted product.
+Use the same development version of the Consulo as the targeted product.

 Based on the tables above, the [JetBrains Plugins Repository](https://plugins.jetbrains.com/) automatically detects the JetBrains products with which a plugin is compatible, and makes the compatibility information available to plugin authors.
 The compatibility information determines if plugins are available at the plugin repository to users of a particular JetBrains product.

 ## Platform API Version Compatibility
-The API of _IntelliJ Platform_ and bundled plugins may change between releases.
+The API of _Consulo_ and bundled plugins may change between releases.
-The significant changes that may break plugins are listed on [Incompatible Changes in IntelliJ Platform and Plugins API](/reference_guide/api_changes_list.md) page.
+The significant changes that may break plugins are listed on [Incompatible Changes in Consulo and Plugins API](/reference_guide/api_changes_list.md) page.